kushaldas/tunir/docs/aws.rst

 .. note:: New feature from 0.13 release

 Now we have support to use AWS for testing using Tunir.
 We can have both HVM, and paravirtual types of instances to run the test.
-You will require [Python libcloud](https://libcloud.apache.org/) for the same.
+You will require `Python libcloud <https://libcloud.apache.org/>`_ for the same.

+.. note:: It boots up the instances in us-west-1 zone.

 Example of HVM
 ---------------